mhhoz/flash-scripts.gitbook.io/paid-resources/flash-gangs/exports.md

 # Exports

-This document explains how to use the exported functions from `server/functions.lua`.
+This document explains how to use the exported functions from `server/functions.lua` and client-side exports from `modules/territories/client/functions.lua.lua`.

 ***